Zila Parishad High School

-Zilla Parishad High School (ZPHS) is a type of state-run secondary school in India.
-These schools are established, supervised, and funded by the District Councils of India (locally known as Zilla Parishad, district level local authorities of states).
+Zila Parishad High School (ZPHS) is a type of state-run secondary school in India.
+These schools are established, supervised, and funded by the District Councils of India (locally known as Zila Parishad, district level local authorities of states).
 ZP High Schools provide education for students from grades 6-10 of the Secondary School Certificate.

 Background

-Zilla Parishad Schools are generally established in rural areas while other government and private high schools cater to urban areas.
+Zila Parishad Schools are generally established in rural areas while other government and private high schools cater to urban areas.

 Administration

-Parishad Educational Officer is responsible for preparing budget for the school and disbursing salaries for Zilla Parishad teachers.
+Parishad Educational Officer is responsible for preparing budget for the school and disbursing salaries for Zila Parishad teachers.
 Director of School Education releases funds for this purpose.